Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): On Condition A3

 \begin{example}\bgroup\normalfont Let the $\bfx$-manifold be $\bfRR^2$ equipped with globally defined coordinates $(x_1,x_2)$.
 Let $\bfRR$ be the $\bfy$-manifold equipped with a globally defined coordinate $y$.
 This yields $n=2$ and $p=1$.
 The output function $\bfh$ we consider is, when expressed in these coordinates,

 It is a submersion on $ \Ouv:= \bfRR^2\setminus\{0\}$.
 The level sets of this output function are diffeomorphic with the unit circle $\SS^1$.

-To design a metric $\bfP$ satisfying Condition A3, we follow the lines of \startmodif Theorem~\ref{prop17}. \stopmodif We could select $\bfXi$ as a connected 1-dimensional manifold, this implying $q = 0$ in \startmodif Theorem~\ref{prop17}. \stopmodif However, \startarchive as shown in the \complement \ref{complement49}, \stoparchive with such a choice, if, as required by the assumptions in \startmodif Theorem~\ref{prop17}, \stopmodif there exists a function $\bfh^\ortho: \RR^2\setminus\{0\} \to \bfXi$ such that the rank of $\bfhhperp=(\bfh,\bfh^\ortho)$ is $2$ on $\RR^2\setminus\{0\}$, then the manifold $\bfXi$ is necessarily diffeomorphic to $\bfSS^1$.
-We are reluctant about choosing $\bfXi$ as $\SS^1$ because there is no global chart for this manifold, making tricky the numerical implementation in applications.
-Instead, we select $\bfXi$ as $\bfRR^2\setminus\{0\}$, in which $\SS^1$ is embedded.
-Then, $q$ in \startmodif Theorem~\ref{prop17}, \stopmodif is equal to $1$ and $\bfh^\ortho:\Ouv \to \bfRR^2\setminus\{0\}$ is to be chosen with rank $1$.
-Continuing with the construction of the metric, we choose coordinates for $\bfx$ and $\bfy$.
-For $\bfx$ we keep those defined above, namely, $(x_1,x_2)$.
-To get an extra degree of freedom, for $\bfy$ we allow to change the original coordinate $y$, via a $C^s$ function $\changey:\RR\to \RR$ with non-vanishing derivative, in
+To design a metric $\bfP$ satisfying Condition A3, we follow the lines of Theorem~\ref{prop17}.
+We could select $\bfXi$ as a connected 1-dimensional manifold, this implying $q = 0$ in Theorem~\ref{prop17}. \IfReport{ However, as shown in the \complement \ref{complement49}, with such a choice, if, as required by the assumptions in Theorem~\ref{prop17}, there exists a function $\bfh^\ortho: \RR^2\setminus\{0\} \to \bfXi$ such that the rank of $\bfhhperp=(\bfh,\bfh^\ortho)$ is $2$ on $\RR^2\setminus\{0\}$, then the manifold $\bfXi$ is necessarily diffeomorphic to $\bfSS^1$.
+We are reluctant about choosing $\bfXi$ as $\SS^1$ because there is no global chart for this manifold, making tricky the numerical implementation in applications. }{ } Instead, we select $\bfXi$ as $\bfRR^2\setminus\{0\}$, in which $\SS^1$ is embedded.
+Then, $q$ in Theorem~\ref{prop17}, is equal to $1$ and $\bfh^\ortho:\Ouv \to \bfRR^2\setminus\{0\}$ is to be chosen with rank $1$. \startmodif Then, we choose coordinates for $\bfx$ and $\bfy$.
+For $\bfx$, we keep those defined above, namely, $(x_1,x_2)$.
+To get an extra degree of freedom, for $\bfy$ we change, via a $C^s$ function $\changey:\RR\to \RR$ with nonvanishing derivative, the original coordinate $y$ in \stopmodif

 Let also $h^\ortho=(h_\indxra^\ortho,h_\indxrb^\ortho)$ be the expression of the function $\bfh^\ortho$ we are interested in.
-For the needs of \startmodif Theorem~\ref{prop17}, \stopmodif by letting
+For the needs of Theorem~\ref{prop17}, by letting

-since $n = 2$ and $p =1$, we want, for each $x \in \RR^2\setminus\{0\}$, \IfTwoCol{ \\[0.6em] $\displaystyle \startmodif \textsf{Rank}\left( \right) \;=\; 2 \stopmodif \ , \quad \textsf{Rank}\left( \frac{\partial h^\ortho}{\partial x}(x) \right) \;=\; 1 $ \\[0.6em] }{
+since $n = 2$ and $p =1$, we want, for each $x \in \RR^2\setminus\{0\}$, \IfTwoCol{ \\[0.6em] $\displaystyle \textsf{Rank}\left( \right) \;=\; 2 \ , \quad \textsf{Rank}\left( \frac{\partial h^\ortho}{\partial x}(x) \right) \;=\; 1 $ \\[0.6em] }{

 where $\changey^\prime$ is the derivative of $\changey$. } A solution to these equations is

 where $(k_1,k_2): \RR^2 \setminus\{0\} \to \RR^2 \setminus\{0\}$ are $C^s$.
 The rank 1 condition is satisfied because of the normalization.
 To meet the rank 2 condition, we \IfTwoCol{ require, for all $(x_1,x_2)$ in $\RR^2\setminus\{0\}$,